|

 (2006), a CD compendium of wizardly mash-ups of songs done for the (recently

-closed) Vegas Cirque du Soleil.
-It holds up wonderfully, a sparkling ride of
+closed) Las Vegas Cirque du Soleil.
+"Love" holds up splendidly, a sparkling

-arrived from the commercial monolith, Sony, in 2007, and that was creatively
+direct from the commercial monolith, Sony, in 2007, where he had been an

 *The remastered CD’s of 2009 were welcome, long overdue, but